xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 # Dimension Reducation
 Now we have two questions:
 1. Are all those 17 features affect the change of the BTC price?
 By how much?
-2. Can we use less features or dimensions of the data to represent all 17 features?\
+2. Can we use fewer features or dimensions of the data to represent all 17 features?\
-The Answer is: OF COURSE !
+The answer is: OF COURSE!
 PCA(Principal Component Analysis) is a great tool to perform dimensionality reduction while preserving as much of the variance in the high dimensional space as possible.
 BTW!
-Remember to scales the data first!
+Remember to scale the data first!
 ```
 #Scale the data
 from sklearn.preprocessing import StandardScaler